 CCN is also concerned that the commitment to bring care self-funder fees closer to that of local authority rates could destabilise county care markets unless fully-funded.
 The network’s report on social care in county and rural areas outlines the cross-subsidy between self-funders who are able to pay more than councils, leading to an annual fee gap of £761m.
 This gap would need to be filled in order to ensure care providers stay economically viable and CCN will work with government to mitigate the risks of its commitment.

 The CCN has always been clear that funding is only part of the solution alongside a root and branch reform of the system.
-As such, in early 2021 CCN worked with care specialists Newton on a blueprint for delivering better local care.
+As such, CCN has worked with care specialists Newton on a blueprint for delivering better local care.

 The government has also committed to a white paper on further reforms to the system, encompassing prevention, integration housing and workforce.